User Generated Content: Why you Shouldn’t use it Blindly

 How User Generated Content Works

-While UGC may be a buzz term these days, it’s nothing fancy.
+While User Generated Content (UGC) may be a buzz term these days, it’s nothing fancy.
 This simple refers to any content that was created by someone using an online source.
 This could be someone who comments on a blog post, writes a guest blog post, participates in an online forum, creates their own podcast, advertisement, video, etc. In general, UGC is made available on social media, but it can be something you find anywhere on the web.

 While technically anything you didn’t create could be considered UGC, it typically refers to content that someone created for the general public by sharing that content.
 For businesses, the lines get blurred when they want to use an image they don’t have the rights to use, or when they publish a guest post or an infographic without permission from the creator.
 Consider the benefits and pitfalls below: